mariodavid/cuba-component-taggable/README.md

 The scope might not only be applicable on a per entity basis.
 But also for different use-cases for one Entity it is possible to define different contexts on a per-screen basis.

-## Example usage
-To see this application component in action, check out this example: [cuba-example-using-taggable](https://github.com/mariodavid/cuba-example-using-taggable).

-## Supported DBMS

-The following databases are supported by this application component:

-* HSQLDB
-* PostgreSQL
-* MySQL